Is Saudi Arabia's house price decline about to end?

 - Significant military expenditures directed on the conflicts in Yemen, Syria, and Egypt.

-From having the lowest share of public debt in the world at less than 2% of GDP in 2014, the kingdom's public debt ballooned to around 13% of GDP in 2016.
-Public debt is expected to rise to about 33% of GDP by 2020.
+From having the lowest share of public debt in the world at less than 2% of GDP in 2014, the kingdom's public debt ballooned to around 19.1% of GDP in 2018, and is expected to rise to 21.7% of GDP in 2019.

-In April 2016, a reform strategy called Vision 2030 was announced by Crown Prince Mohammad bin Salman Al Saud.
-By year 2030 it aims to:
+In April 2016 the Saudis launched a deep-seated reform strategy called Vision 2030, reflecting the personal initiative of Crown Prince Mohammad bin Salman Al Saud.

 - Increase non-oil exports as a proportion of non-oil GDP from 16% to 50%